peblair/belph.github.io/_posts/2015-05-07-racket-lang-for-idiots.markdown

 {% endhighlight %}
 Now the second definition does not work, while the first definition does.
 That's all there is to making a simple little language with `s-exp`!
 There's more to know about `#lang` and friends in general, of course, which I will cover in a later part of this guide.
+Before we do that, though, we can take a better look at that `(all-from-out racket)` line in the [next section][4]

 [1]: http://docs.racket-lang.org/reference/require.html#%28form._%28%28lib._racket%2Fprivate%2Fbase..rkt%29._except-out%29%29
 [2]: http://docs.racket-lang.org/guide/Module_Syntax.html#%28part._hash-lang%29
 [3]: http://docs.racket-lang.org/reference/module.html#%28form._%28%28quote._~23~25kernel%29._module%29%29
+[4]: ../../2016/02/26/racket-lang-for-idiots-2.html